 Culture is what makes your company your company.
 Culture is the umbrella under which you could group all the values, norms, attitudes, language, and achievements shared by your team.

 Employees embody your culture in every interaction with their colleagues — and never were those interactions stronger than in the office.
-But even if that isn’t a possibility right now, those interactions and what they symbolize are still crucial to the employee experience.
+But even if that isn’t the reality anymore, those interactions and what they symbolize are still crucial to the employee experience.

 The challenges of sustaining culture within remote and hybrid work environments have demanded more of HR teams, managers, and company leaders, and caused companies to rethink how they sculpt their corporate identity.

-The remote work environment imposed by the pandemic has made the culture question more difficult, but in a very encouraging way.
+The shift to remote and hybrid work environments has made the culture question more difficult, but in a very encouraging way.

-The endeavor to craft an effective post-COVID culture demands purposefulness and forces organization to reckon with what actually motivates employees by way of means of collaboration, standards of behavior, and finding meaning in their day-to-day roles.
+The endeavor to craft an effective remote or hybrid culture demands purposefulness and forces organization to reckon with what actually motivates employees by way of collaboration, standards of behavior, and finding meaning in their day-to-day roles.

 Why Remote Company Culture Is Still Important